 As COMPASS’ Interim Executive Director, I lead our organization in mission, vision, strategy, and fundraising and support our amazing staff to continue to do great work and thrive during a transition in leadership.
 I’ve been with COMPASS since 2003, and was most recently our Managing Director.

-Based at Oregon State University (OSU), I’m a courtesy faculty in the Department of Integrative Biology and teach a graduate seminar on science communication called Making Your Science Matter.
-I also serve on the Science Advisory Team of the California Ocean Protection Council.
-I have a passion for silo-busting – where can we bridge existing scientific divides (disciplinary, geographic, or topical silos) to transform social or policy dialogues?
-Over the past decade, I’ve led numerous efforts to coalesce the science of ecosystem-based management, ecosystem services, and ocean health.
-With Heather Leslie (Brown University), I co-edited Ecosystem-Based Management for the Oceans (Island Press, 2009), the first synthesis of EBM science to inform policy and practice.
-Before trading in my fins for Skype earbuds, I spent thousands of hours underwater on coral reefs in the Bahamas, French Polynesia, and the Florida Keys, as a reef fish ecologist.
+Based at Oregon State University (OSU), I’m also a courtesy faculty in the Department of Integrative Biology.
+One of my passions is silo-busting – where can scientists be better poised to transform the discourse about the environment by breaking through disciplinary, topical, or geographic silos?
+Over the past 13 years, I’ve led numerous efforts to coalesce science in support of decision-making, including co-editing Ecosystem-Based Management for the Oceans (Island Press, 2009) with Heather Leslie (University of Maine).
+Before trading in my fins for Skype earbuds, I spent thousands of hours underwater on coral reefs in the Bahamas, French Polynesia, and the Florida Keys, as a reef fish ecologist, and the ocean will always hold a special place in my heart.
 I hold a PhD from OSU, an MS from the University of South Florida, and a BA from Franklin and Marshall College.
-When I’m not at my desk, on an airplane, or at a conference, you’ll find me exploring the wilds of Oregon with my husband and two daughters.
+I draw inspiration for my work from the beauty of nature – from the rich landscapes of the Pacific Northwest to mountains and coastlines from around the world.